Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Preliminaries

 Moreover, for each node $t$ in the tree $T$, we define the following sets: \begin{itemize} \item $\dot \parent^\pm(t)$ is the set of signed features used by the parents of node $t$ in $T.$ \item $\dot \parent(t)$ is the corresponding set of unsigned features used by the parents of node $t.$ \item $\parent^\pm(t)$ is a subset of $\dot \parent^\pm(t)$ that includes only the signed feature corresponding to the first occurrence of each feature along the path, if a feature appears multiple times. \item $\parent(t)$ is the set of unsigned features corresponding to $\parent^\pm(t)$. \end{itemize}

-We now define the \emph{desirable} feature set $U(t),$ which consists of all features that would lead to a positive decrease in impurity if the RF model could observe the full distribution $\P(X,Y)$ (with respect to some particular LSS model). \begin{definition}[$U(t),$ desirable feature set] Define the desirable feature set $U(t) \subset [p]$ to be
+We now define the \emph{desirable} feature set $U(t),$ which consists of all features that would lead to a positive decrease in impurity if the RF model could observe the full distribution $\P(X,Y)$ (with respect to some particular LSS model).